Watermelon provides various health benefits, including hydration and essential nutrients.

 Smoothies: Make a watermelon smoothie or combine with orange juice for extra tang.
 Remember that juicing breaks down the fiber, making the sugar easier to absorb.
 People with diabetes should consider eating fresh, whole watermelon rather than drinking juice.

 Roasted seeds: Roast the watermelon seeds in an oven for 15 – 20 minutes to make a tasty snack.
-One ounce (28.5 g) of seeds can provide around 8 g of protein, or 14% – 17% of a person’s daily protein needs.
+One ounce (28.5 g) of seeds can provide around 8 g of protein, or

 People should check the packaging of premade juices and candies, as these may have added sugar and may not be as healthful.
 Eating watermelon whole is the most healthful option.